timothySanfordII/Enterprise-Network-Security-Project/README.md

 - Attack simulation
 - Incident investigation

+Special shout out to "LS111 Cyber Security Education" channel on YouTube, serving as the primary source of reference

 The environment was built in VirtualBox and documented as a portfolio project for Network Security roles.